unclebob/fitnesse/README.md

 Have a bug or a feature request?
 [Please open a new issue](https://github.com/unclebob/fitnesse/issues).

-## Community

-Have a question that's not a feature request or bug report?
-[Join the Gitter Community.](https://gitter.im/fitnesse-org/fitnesse)

 ## Edge builds

 The latest stable build of FitNesse can be [downloaded here](https://github.com/unclebob/fitnesse/actions) by clicking the latest workflow and clicking the `libs` artifact.